For legal counsel to help you do what’s best for your family, contact Evans Family Law Group in Austin today.

 In my experience, because of the privacy implications, family law records are generally sealed upon a request by the Court.

 If you believe that the records related to your divorce need to be sealed or that you are already divorced and want to go back and request the court to seal your records, can be sealed with a proper motion and order.
-There is something to be said to being able to truly “move on” after your divorce.
+There is something to be said for being able to truly “move on” after your divorce.

 Contact Us Today For Professional Advice on Sealing a Family Law File